This chapter provides information on variables used when configuring the web tier and installing and configuring a web tier domain.

-More information about the options on this screen can be found in Templates in Oracle Fusion Middleware Creating WebLogic Domains Using the Configuration Wizard.
+More information about the options on this screen can be found in "Templates" in Creating WebLogic Domains Using the Configuration Wizard.

-On the System Components screen, configure one Oracle HTTP Server instance.
+On the System Components screen, create one Oracle HTTP Server instance.
 The screen should by default have a single instance defined.
-This is the only instance you need to create.

 Note that the default instance name is